annamads/beauty_startup_supply_chain_analysis/README.md

     - Developed data interpretations for fields as needed
         - Two “lead time” fields existed.
 Interpreted one as order fulfillment lead time and the other as procurement lead time.
         - Assumed “costs” field represented total operational costs per SKU for the entire supply chain.
         - Removed “availability” field as its meaning was ambiguous compared to “stock levels”.
+        - Assumed that ‘order quantity’ represents the quantity of units requested, and used as a proxy demand metric.
+Average order quantity by product type represents the average number of units requested per SKU within each product type.
 - Created a final cleaned SQL view for use in analysis
   - Removed data fields unneeded for analysis, including customer demographics, location, and availability
   - Formatted values and standardized column naming
   - Engineered KPIs for analysis including stock to demand ratio, SKU profit, cost to revenue ratio, first pass yield, cycle time, and manufacturing cost per unit.
-    - Stock to demand ratio (S/D ratio) was calculated using stock levels and order quantity.
+    - Stock to demand ratio (S/D ratio) was calculated using stock levels and order quantity, and used to measure alignment of inventory with demand by examining the stock levels relative to the number of units ordered per SKU
     -  Cycle time was calculated as the total of fulfillment, procurement and manufacturing lead times.
   - Categorized data based on key metrics to create derived columns including stock risk status, SKU profitability, quality rating, and inspection score.
     - Stock risk status was created by evaluating the S/D ratio against ranges that represented overstock, stockout, or balanced stock to demand.
     - Inspection score was created by assigning inspection results to numerical values.